Chanelle Scheepers: Career

-In 2010, Scheepers continued to play in the tour-level events, and her persistence paid off as she reached her first main-draw quarterfinals in the Malaysian Open losing to Japanese Ayumi Morita.
+In 2010, Scheepers continued to play in the tour-level events, and her persistence paid off as she reached her first main-draw quarterfinal in the Malaysian Open, losing to Japanese player Ayumi Morita.
 She then won in the ITF event of Fort Walton Beach, United States.
-In the French Open, after coming through the qualifying draw, she won her first Grand Slam main-draw match over Frenchwoman Mathilde Johansson in straight sets.
+At the French Open, after coming through the qualifying draw, she won her first Grand Slam main-draw match over Frenchwoman Mathilde Johansson in straight sets.
 She then continued her form by upsetting both, Gisela Dulko and Akgul Amanmuradova.
-She lost to world No. 5, Elena Dementieva in the 4th round in two sets.
-As a result of this performance, she was awarded a wildcard into the main draw of Wimbledon, where she lost in the 1st round to 9th seed and eventual quarter-finalist Li Na.
+She lost to world No. 5, Elena Dementieva in the fourth round in straight sets.
+As a result of this performance, she was awarded a wildcard into the main-draw of Wimbledon, where she lost in the first round to ninth seed and eventual quarter-finalist Li Na.

-In 2011, she made the 3rd round of the Australian Open.
-Following modest results for much of the rest of the year, Scheepers reached the third round of the US Open, where she even held match points against Francesca Schiavone before losing the match in three sets.
-Following that, she won her first WTA single titles at Guangzhou, China as the 7th seed defeating the 8th seed Magdaléna Rybáriková in the final.
-Scheepers achieved her career-high singles rank of world No. 37 following the tournament.
+In 2011, she made the third round of the Australian Open.
+Following modest results for much of the rest of the year, Scheepers reached the third round of the US Open, where she held match points against Francesca Schiavone, before losing the match in three sets.
+Following that, she won her first WTA single titles at the Guangzhou International Women's Open as seventh seed, defeating eighth seed Magdaléna Rybáriková in the final.
+Scheepers achieved her career-high singles ranking of world No. 37 following the tournament.

-On 13 July 2012, she lost to Serena Williams in the Stanford Classic.

-In July 2012, she reached the second round of Mercury Insurance Open, Carlsbad losing to Varvara Lepchenko.
+In July 2012, she reached the second round of Mercury Insurance Open in Carlsbad, California, USA, losing to Varvara Lepchenko.

-At the 2013 Wimbledon Championships, she teamed with Shuko Aoyama to advance to the semifinals in women's doubles.
+At the 2013 Wimbledon Championships, she teamed with Shuko Aoyama and reached the semifinals in women's doubles.
+Scheepers was runner-up at the 2014 Swedish Open, losing to Mona Barthel in the final.

-In 2015, after the Family Cup in Charleston, she retired from the WTA Tour and later started coaching American tennis player Alison Riske.
+She retired from professional tennis in August 2015, and later started coaching American tennis player Alison Riske.